Improving a Data Quality Process by Adding Great Expectations

 Despite its importance, data quality in pipelines is still largely an afterthought for data teams.
 With pressure to get data to the warehouse, understanding whether or not it’s the right data becomes a problem for the next sprint, then the next one, and then the one after that.
 But it shouldn’t be this way.
 Data quality should be a primary concern when building data pipelines, and it should be easy to include quality checks when a pipeline is first written.

-Why You Might Use Great Expectations in Your Airflow DAGs
+Why Great Expectations Data Quality is Essential for Your Airflow DAGs

 If your organization is just starting its data quality journey, or it’s on the fence about switching tools, here are a few reasons why you might consider Great Expectations: